-- 1. The financial statements, comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards Simplified Disclosures (including Australian Accounting Interpretations) and the Corporations Regulations 2001 and other professional reporting requirements; and - (b) give a true and fair view of the company's financial position as at 31 December 2023 and of its performance, for the financial year ended on that date; - 2.
+- 1. The financial statements, comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards Simplified Disclosures (including Australian Accounting Interpretations) and the Corporations Regulations 2001 and other professional reporting requirements; and - (b) give a true and fair view of the company's financial position as at 31 December 2024 and of its performance, for the financial year ended on that date; - 2.
 At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Board of of Directors.

-Ms Deborah Atkins - President 19 March 2024 at Mascot
+Ms Deborah Atkins - President

-Mr Ross Marshall - Vice President 19 March 2024 at Mascot
+Mr Ross Marshall - Vice President